JacobMonks/Software_Notes/GCP_Notes/Associate_Cloud_Engineer_Dan_Sullivan/Compute_Engine.md

     gcloud compute instances start INSTANCE-NAME
     gcloud compute instances stop INSTANCE-NAME

+You are not charged for an instance that isn't running.

+#### Resetting and Deleting
+Resetting an instance will restart the VM and purge all memory, but the VM properties will not change.

+Deleting an instance removes it from the Cloud Console and releases all resources that were necessary to run it, such as the storage used to keep its image.

+#### Attaching a GPU
+GPUs are used for math-intensive operations like machine learning and visualization.
+Attaching a GPU can offload some work from the CPU to the GPU.

+When creating a VM, Compute Engine has a machine family designed for VMs with GPUs that you can select.
+You will need to install GPU drivers or use an image with GPU drivers installed.

+Add GPU to Instance:

+1. When creating an instance, ensure you are in a zone with GPUs available.
+2. Install GPU libraries during the configuration.
+3. Create and start the instance.
+4. Note that GPUs cannot be attached to shared memory machines.
+You can see other restrictions in the [Docs](https://cloud.google.com/compute/docs/gpus).

+#### Snapshots
+Snapshots are copies of data on a persistent disk.
+This is done usually for backup and restore purposes.
+This also makes it convenient to make multiplle persistent disks with the same data.

+When first creating a snapshot, Google will make a full copy, but for proceding snapshots, they will only copy the data that has been changed.
+This is done to optimize storage.

+When running an application that buffers data in memory before writing to disk, it is a good idea to flush the disk before ceating a snapshot.
+Otherwise, data in memory may be lost.

+To work with snapshots, the user must have the Compute Engine Admin role.
+When you have the permissions, you can see the Snapshots option in the options on the left-hand panel.
+Here you can create a snapshot by specifying name, description, and labels.

+#### Images
+Images are similar to snapshots, but instead of making data available on disks, they are used to create VMs.
+Snapshots offer incremental backups, while images are a single complete backup that can be created from a disk, a snapshot or another image.

+Creating an image:

+1. Choose the image option in the left-hand panel.
+2. Select 'Create Image' and fill out the form with a name, description, and labels.
+There is an optional field called Family which allows you to group images.
+3. Select a source for the image.
+It can be from the current project or from other projects.

+Once you've created the image, you can create instances from that image by selecting the 'Create Instance' option above the image list.

+After an image is done being used, you can delete or deprecate it.
+Deprecating an image marks it as 'no longer supported' and allows you to specify a replacement image.

 #### Network Access to VMs
 As an engineer, you might need to log into a VM to perform administration tasks.
 This can be done via SSH for a Linux server or RDP with a Windows server.